-John has acted as instructing solicitor in cases at the Scottish Court of Session, the UK Supreme Court, and the European Court of Human Rights.
+John has previously acted as instructing solicitor in cases at the Scottish Court of Session, the UK Supreme Court, and the European Court of Human Rights.
 He has also represented clients at the First-tier Tribunal and Upper Tribunal of the Immigration and Asylum Chamber.
 John was lead solicitor in the landmark Supreme Court case of The Advocate General for Scotland v Romein UKSC 6, which opened up a route to British citizenship for the children of foreign-born British women born outside the UK and Commonwealth between 1949 and 1983.

-John has also concluded several complex international adoption cases, including Hague Convention adoptions, step-parent adoptions, and petitions for recognition of foreign adoptions at common law.
+John has concluded several complex international adoption cases, including Hague Convention adoptions, step-parent adoptions, and petitions for recognition of foreign adoptions at common law.

 He was a key author of the Immigration chapter of the Stair Memorial Encyclopaedia and is a regular contributor to the Free Movement blog, covering immigration and nationality case law, news, and commentary.